jayanti-prasad/MDSIM/gromacs-tutorials/Protein-Ligand-Complex/README.md

     `gmx editconf -f jz4_ini.pdb -o jz4.gro`

-    - Step 4: Now we have to create a 'gro' file which has coordinates of both the protein and ligand. and for that we must copy the content from 'jz4.gro' file to a copy of the 'gro' file of the proten.
+    - Step 4: Now we have to create a 'gro' file which has coordinates of both the protein and ligand. and for that we must copy the content from 'jz4.gro' file to a copy of the 'gro' file of the protein.

      So let us make a copy of the protein 'gro' file